Saudi's Dar Alarkan second quarter net profit up 11 percent

 JEDDAH, Saudi Arabia Saudi Arabia's Dar al-Arkan 4300.SE, the kingdom's largest property developer, said its second-quarter net profit rose 11 percent but still missed analyst expectations.

-The firm made a net profit of 331 million riyals (57 million pounds) in the three months ending June 30, compared with 298 million riyals in the same period a year earlier, it said in a bourse statement on Saturday.
+The firm made a net profit of 331 million riyals ($88 million) in the three months ending June 30, compared with 298 million riyals in the same period a year earlier, it said in a bourse statement on Saturday.

 "The increase in net income for the six month period and the second quarter this year compared... is primarily due to the increase in real estate sales, which is attributable to the demand increase on the company's products," the statement said.